-- 2. The petitioner should revise the site plan to show the proposed Local Residential Wide connecting to Alleghany St across CMS property.
-Access across CMS property is critical to the adequate driveway and streetscape needed for this petition. - 3.
-The petitioner should revise the site plan and conditional notes to specify construction of standard streetscape of 8 foot planting strip and 6 foot sidewalk across the site's frontage (Alleghany and Scott Furtrell). - 4.
-The petitioner should revise the site plan to show a local residential wide street connection across the parcel to the eastern rezoning boundary of the site. - 5.
-The petitioner should revise the site plan to commit to construction of a pedestrian refuge in conjunction with the City's Alleghany bike/ped project during permitting, if approve by CDOT. - 6.
+The petitioner should revise the site and a sold sold strip and sold strip and st - Technical Correction The petitioner should revise the site plan and conditional note(s) to provide an 8' planting strip and 10' sidewalk along the site's Newland Ave. frontage to match the proposed improvements by the Newland Ave realignment under permit review. - 5.
 The petitioner should revise the site plan to add a note specifying dedication and fee simple conveyance of all rights of way to the City before the site's first building certificate of occupancy is issued.
-CDOT requests right of way set at 2' behind back of sidewalk where feasible. - 7.
+CDOT requests right of way set at 2' behind back of sidewalk where feasible. - 6.
 The petitioner should revise the site plan to add a note specifying all transportation improvements will be approved and constructed before the site's first building certificate of occupancy is issued.
 The petitioner may phase transportation improvements if said improvements and phasing are explicitly described in site plan notes.